Welcome To Our Woods' Story

 Welcome to Our Woods' story has been reproduced with kind permission from Change The Rules.
 Visit www.letschangetherules.org to discover inspiring new economy projects across the UK.

-- The initial idea to teach young people how to make safe fires, rather than have them set fire to things illegally and in an unsafe way, was met with a lot of criticism initially but the fact that no arson attacks have happened since is proof that engagement of this kind works.
+There are many different ways, sometimes unexpected, to be effective in engaging people.
+For example, the initial idea to teach young people how to make safe fires – rather than have them set fire to things illegally and in an unsafe way – was met with a lot of criticism initially.
+The fact that no arson attacks have happened since this programme began is an indication of its effectiveness.